 They were able to grant his final wish, a fact they are relieved about.
 The poem concludes with the introduction of a small amount of uncertainty about the wife on the day of her execution, six months from the main events of the poem.
 The speaker includes details that discuss the possibility that she did not kill her husband.
 Nevertheless, she is burnt at the stake for the murder.

 ‘The Mock Wife’ is one of a few poems in the collection that is connected to real life events.
 Specifically, the poem comes from the historical execution of an eighteen-year-old woman named Mary Channing in 1706.
 She was burnt at the stake in the Maumbury Rings, a Neolithic henge, in Dorchester for the apparent murder of her husband.
 Her husband, John Channing, a grocer, had a dying wish.
 This is what ‘The Mock Wife’ focuses on.

 Analysis of The Mock Wife

 It’s a dark drama, this; and yet I know the house, and date;

 That is to say, the where and when John Channing met his fate.

 The house was one in High Street, seen of burghers still alive,

 The year was some two centuries bygone; seventeen-hundred and five.

-In the first stanza of this piece the speaker explains that the story he’s going to tell is a dark and dramatic one.
-This does not make it obscure of ephemeral though, in fact, he knows the house and date where the most important parts of the drama took place.
+In the first stanza of this piece, the speaker explains that the story he’s going to tell is a dark and dramatic one.
+This does not make it obscure or ephemeral though, in fact, he knows the house and date where the most important parts of the drama took place.
 The house on “High Street” was where “John Channing met his fate.”